luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 I'm using `root:opendkim` so `opendkim` doesn't complain about the `{yoursubdomani}.private` being insecure (you can change that by using the option `RequireSafeKeys False` in the `opendkim.conf` file, as stated [here](http://lists.opendkim.org/archive/opendkim/users/2014/12/3331.html)).

-That's it for the general configuration, but you could go more in depth and be more secure with some extra configuration as described in the [Arch Wiki entry for OpenDKIM](https://wiki.archlinux.org/index.php/OpenDKIM#Security).
+That's it for the general configuration, but you could go more in depth and be more secure with some extra configuration.

 Now, just start/enable the `opendkim` service: